XinTongBUPT/plz/README.md

   environment, and add features to the global context (like 'mocha' or 'coffee').

-- globals accessible in the task files include "config" for read-only access to command-line config parameters like "--no-color" and "queueTask" to queue up a new task to run.
+- the config object (with things like "--no-color") is accessible in task files as "plz".

+- new tasks can be queued ("queueTask"?) from inside running tasks.

 - a global "project" object can be used to determine at minimum the "type" (folder layout, like "node") and "name" (name of the folder), for use by